Play safe, insure your health and get tax benefit too

 14. Mediclaim premium for your in-laws.
 In case you are also taking care of healthcare need of your in-laws, make sure the premium payment for Mediclaim policy is done by your spouse.
 You will not get any deduction under Section 80D for Mediclaim premium for your in-laws.
 But if your spouse is making the payment, Section 80D deduction is available since your spouse would be making payment for his / her parents which is allowable under Section 80D.
 Please note your spouse has to make the payment from his / her taxable income.

-15. Service Tax on Medical Insurance Premium - Service Tax also is levied on the amount paid as Insurance Premium.
-However, the service tax paid on medical insurance premium wont be allowed as a deduction under section 80D.
-Deduction under section 80D can be only claimed on the amount paid as Medical Insurance Premium and not on the service tax levied thereon.
+15. GST on Medical Insurance Premium – GST is also levied on the amount paid as Insurance Premium.
+However, the GST paid on medical insurance premium wont be allowed as a deduction under section 80D.
+Deduction under section 80D can be only claimed on the amount paid as Medical Insurance Premium and not on the GST levied thereon.

 16 .
 Conclusion:- Medical Insurance plans serves a dual purpose.
 They protect you from financial crisis during a health emergency or accident and offer you tax saving benefits as well.
 This encourages people, especially the salaried class to invest in protecting the future of their family while being able to utilise a maximum percentage of their salaries.
 You are saved from the burden of paying huge medical bills and income tax, with a health insurance policy in hand.